Greyhounds as Pets

 For decades, thousands of Greyhounds have been routinely bred, and discarded, every year in Australia.

 According to the Special Commission of Inquiry into the Greyhound Racing Industry in NSW held in 2016, between 50-70 percent of Greyhounds bred for the commercial betting industry over a 12 year period were killed after being deemed uncompetitive as racing dogs.
-For those that do race, they are ‘retired’ by age 3-4 years.

 What are the welfare concerns regarding dog racing?